And the story of another Knoxville Hootenanny, the strangest concert of 1964

 A rumor got around that ABC wanted UT students to wear blue jeans to the show, to give the audience a sort of farmboy authenticity for the camera.
 But it was 1964, not 1969, and many UT students found the suggestion insulting.
 A petition circulated around campus to boycott the show.
 It had nothing to do with excluding Pete Seeger.
 UT students didn’t want ABC-TV to spread the stereotype that Tennessee students were the sort of hillbillies who wore blue jeans to concerts.

-About 3,000 attended anyway, many wearing trousers of some sort, and they witnessed quite a show unlikely to repeated here or elsewhere, ever.
+About 3,000 attended anyway, many wearing trousers of some sort, and they witnessed quite a show unlikely to be repeated here or elsewhere, ever.

 In Knoxville, Jack Linkletter introduced a wacky assortment of Hollywood stars, country legends, and a few talented people who wouldn’t be famous until years in the future.
 Most performed just a couple of songs, then yielded the stage to the next act.

 Some performers were familiar locals, including the Cumberland Trio, a UT group who sang the gospel tune “Ride All the Way, Lord.”
 Especially famous, and still popular after decades in the business, were Homer and Jethro, nationally popular musical comedians whose pop-parody albums were college-party favorites, perhaps the precursors of Weird Al Yankovic.
 The duo had begun their career in Knoxville 30 years earlier.
 For the show, they did their famous parodies of Hank Williams’ “Jambalaya” and Tennessee Ernie Ford’s “16 Tons,” as well as a local favorite of their own, “Tennessee, Tennessee.”
 For the Chicago transplants, it was their first show in Knoxville in four years.
 That in itself made it a sensation.